International-GNSS-Service/SLM/doc/source/configuration.rst

 Our default configuration has the following qualities:

 * Most loggers will be set to the :setting:`SLM_LOG_LEVEL` level.
-Some particularly noisey or unnecessary loggers will be set to higher levels.
+Some particularly noisy or unnecessary loggers will be set to higher levels.
 * A :class:`~logging.handlers.TimedRotatingFileHandler` file handler will be created that rotates files every night at midnight and keeps 14 days worth of logs.
 The logs will be stored at